f95johansson/bashmarks/Readme.md

 	markd <bookmark_name>  - Deletes the bookmark'

-	mark                   - Saves the current directory with its name jump                   - Goes to the $HOME directory jump -                 - Goes to the previous directory markl                  - Lists all available bookmarks
+	mark                   - Saves the current directory with its name mark -t                - Saves the current directory with as a temp, only for this session
+	jump                   - Goes to the $HOME directory jump -t                - Goes to the temp bookmark jump -                 - Goes to the previous directory markl                  - Lists all available bookmarks
 	markl -n               - Lists all, only name